-Maurice E. Stucke is a co-founder of the law firm, the Konkurrenz Group, and a Professor of Law at the University of Tennessee.
+Maurice E. Stucke is a principal of the law firm, Konkurrenz, and the Douglas A. Blaze Distinquished Professor of Law at the University of Tennessee.

 With twenty-five years experience handling a range of competition policy issues in both private practice and as a prosecutor at the U.S. Department of Justice, he advises governments, law firms, consumer groups, and multi-national firms on competition and privacy issues.